Tylrhas/Auto-Redirects/README.md

 # Auto-Redirects
-Javascript bookmarklet to take a screaming frog URL scrape and attempt to auto match them to the Correct pages
+Javascript bookmarklet to take a Screaming Frog URL scrape and attempt to auto match them to the Correct pages